tralamazza/rapleaf-proxy/Readme.md

   Honestly I could have used about anything to store this data.
 I chose mongo out of curiosity and because it has builtin MapReduce.

-## What now ?
+## Installation

+  Github is more like a backup to me, but if you insist here is how you get this thing running:
+  * Install mongodb (default settings)
-  Get the source code, go to its folder and install the dependencies first `npm install -d`, after that simply call `node app.js`.
+  * Get this project source code and go to its folder
+  * Install the dependencies `npm install -d`
+  * Run `node app.js` and start making rapleaf calls to your http://localhost:8081
+  * Open your browser at http://localhost:8080